shawn-rhoads/Pure_Pursuit/README.md

 I fixed issues within the library and implemented my own version of the Pure Pursuit algorithm.

-This code implements a Pure Pursuit movement sytem to be used with mentioned libraries

 Note: I fixed AutoLib to be functional with the current version of Okapi.
 To use the Pure Pursuit algorithm it is important to incorporate the changes to Okapi.